 Sightseeing in Sydney

-For our first day in Sydney we planned to go to Manly Beach via the ferry.
-Afterwards we wanted join a free walking tour for our sightseeing in Sydney.
+For our first day in Sydney, we planned to go to Manly Beach via the ferry.
+Afterward, we wanted to join a free walking tour for our sightseeing in Sydney.

 So, after we took good care of the cats, we headed out.